King Suryavarman II

 As you can see from the image, King Suryavarman II is elegantly seated on his throne with his legs on the seat – a typical Indian way of sitting.
 He is portrayed with beautiful jewelry on his body as per the custom in India and the Indianised kingdoms in Southeast Asia.
 He is wearing bracelets and arm rings on his hands, anklets on his legs, a beautiful necklace around his neck and an udiyan (waist chain) around his waist.
 He is holding with his right hand a strange object believed to be a dead snake, the significance of which is a mystery.

 Surrounding King Suryavarman II are his attendants waving pankahs (fans) with long handles and chauris (fly-whisks).
 Notice the parasols around the king.
 There are fifteen of them in this bas-relief.
-The number of parasols indicates the rank of acommander in his army.
-The king has the highest number of parasols among the commanders in the procession implying that he is the commander-in-chief of the army.
+The number of parasols indicates the rank of a commander in his army.
+The king has the highest number of parasols among the commanders in the procession implying that he is the commander-in-chief.
+Check this image.